NHSDigital/communications-manager-api/docs/tests/post_v1_message-batches/validation.md

 - Response returns the expected error message body with references to the invalid attribute

-## Scenario: An API consumer submitting a request with an invalid personalisation receives a 400 ‘Invalid value’ response
+## Scenario: An API consumer submitting a request with an invalid personalisation receives a 400 ‘Invalid Value’ response

-A valid personalisation must be structured in this format: { parameter: value }
+A valid personalisation must be structured in this format: { parameter: Value }

 **Given** the API consumer provides a message body with an invalid personalisation
 <br/>